microsoft/VisualStudioUninstaller/ReadMe.md

 **How to debug Total Uninstaller remotely?**

-Uncommenting the following lines will not execute the actual uninstall.
-A debug flag will be added in the future.

-           //uti.bDebug = op.Debug; ip.DebugReporting = op.Debug;
-           //ip.DoNotExecuteProcess = true;

-Note: Do not run this on your development machine without setting the `DoNotExecuteProcess` flag.
+IMPORTANT: Do not run this on your development machine without setting the `DoNotExecuteProcess` flag.
 This will prevent the application from uninstalling the very development environment you are working from.

 To get the most out of the debug experience, I recommend the following: